wp-plugins/ultimate-member/readme.txt

 If you're a developer and would like to contribute to the source code of the plugin you can do so via our [GitHub Repository](https://github.com/ultimatemember/ultimatemember).

-= Support =
+= Documentation & Support =

-Looking for help with Ultimate Member?
-Join our [community forum](https://ultimatemember.com/forums/) to ask questions and get help from other users as well as the Ultimate Member team.
-This is also the place to report bugs and plugin/theme compatibility issues.
-As well as providing basic free support we also provide paid priority support for users who want faster and more in-depth support.
+Got a problem or need help with Ultimate Member?
+Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
+If you can’t find a solution to your issue then you can create a [support ticket](https://ultimatemember.com/support-contact/).

 = Languages =